d-morrison/IntroStatActivities/12-regression.Rmd

 4. Can the results of this study be generalized to a larger population?
 \rgs

-5. Is causal inference appropriate for these data?
+5. Are causal conclusions appropriate for these data?
 \rgs

-6. Write the null and the alternative hypothesis in words.
+6. Write the null and the alternative hypotheses in words.
 \rgs
 \rgs

-7. Write the null and the alternative hypothesis in notation.
+7. Write the null and the alternative hypotheses in notation.
 \rgs

 8. What are the sample statistics presented in this example?
 What notation would be used to represent each value?
 \rgs

-9. Write the least squares regression line for these data.
+9. Write the least squares regression line for these data in appropriate notation.
 \rgs

 10. From the `R` output, what is the standard error of the slope estimate?